odia101/CEBD_1160_PROJECT/README.md

 ### Methods

 Before modeling the dataset, the data itself was organized into a matrix, otherwise known as a heat map as shown in Figure 1 below.
 From this matrix, all feature to feature correlation as well as feature to target correlation can be observed.
-The methods used in modeling this dataset are Decision Tree, Random Forest, and Gradient Boosting.
+The regression algorithms used in modeling this dataset are Decision Tree, Random Forest, and Gradient Boosting.
 These regression models and algorithms are in-built in scikit-learn and their pseudocode can be found [here](http://scipy-lectures.org/packages/scikit-learn/index.html#introduction-problem-settings).

 - why you chose this method